philnash/build-genai-with-js/exercises/exercise_1/README.md

 On line 25 you will find where we echo the response.

-You should use the [`generateContent` function](https://ai.google.dev/gemini-api/docs/text-generation) of the `genAI` object to generate a response from Gemini.
+You should use the [`models.generateContent` function](https://ai.google.dev/gemini-api/docs/text-generation) of the `genAI` object to generate a response from Gemini.
 You will need to pass an object with two properties, a `model` (I recommend "gemini-2.0-flash" for this workshop) and `contents`, the user input.

 That will return a response object and you can print out the `text` property.